Dog friendly beaches near the cottages in Norfolk

 The Gunton Arms at Thorpe Market

 Wonderful location and building, amazing art and interior excellent food and a dog friendly bar.
 The Gunton Arms is in a lodge in a deer park just outside North Walsham.
-You can walk here from Farthing Cottage, Swallowdale and Rooster Barn - it is a long walk but a good one, mostly across fields and well worth it!
+You can walk here from Swallowdale, Sunny Cottage, 1 Paynes Cottage and Rooster Barn -it is a long walk but a good one, mostly across fields and well worth it!

 Hill House at Happisburgh.

 Historic pub tucked away in the village, near to the coast.
-A very short walk from The Crib.
-A very easy walk from White Cottage too.
+A very short walk from The Crib, Sandmartins and from White Cottage too.

 Nelson's Head at Horsey

 Great to visit after a walk to see the seals and not far from Red Roofs and Boundary Lodge.
-Well-behaved dogs welcome (there are often quite a few of them!) in the bar area.
-Lots of parking and on a great circular route where you can take in the historic restored windmill too.
+Also part of a lovely walk from East and West Cottage, Pollywiggle and Bishy Barnaby.
+Lots of parking and on a great circular route where you can take in the historic restored windmill too!

 California Tavern at Scratby